Client?

 An industry-based approach can support employers in preventing workplace sexual harassment.
 Certain industries such as hospitality and building and construction have toxic cultures and environments that result in unwanted sexual advances or sexual harassment.
 [2] A recent report found that 60% of hospitality staff have experienced sexual harassment.
 42% of the respondents said the abuse came from their managers or supervisors, indicating a darker side to the industry.

 The new provisions mean that a person who experiences sexual harassment will be able to seek compensation and penalties through Fair Work Commission.
-Ms. Jane Preskett, Peninsula’s Health and Safety Manager commented.”
+Ms. Jane Preskett, Employsure’s Health and Safety Manager commented.”
 Sexual harassment has often been dismissed as a female problem.
 It is a societal and cultural problem.
 Workplace sexual harassment is a massive risk and shouldn’t be taken lightly.
 If employers have a sexual harassment policy in place, it can act as a prevention tool and protect their employees in case things go wrong.”

 Ms. Preskett further commented, “There are some key measures employers can take to ensure sexual harassment doesn’t happen in their workplaces.
 Firstly, enforce zero-tolerance.
 Develop a zero-tolerance approach to sexual harassment in the company policies and procedures, and then articulate it to all existing and current employees.
 Secondly, train your staff.
 Training will help employees retain information and speak up to report incidents.
 Employers should also provide a safe and confidential channel where employees can complain.”